vanya-koleva/softuni_courses/django_basics/03_urls_and_views/README.md

 -   Accept an HTTP request and return an HTTP response (or a subclass of it).

 -   Besides the request, they can receive other parameters defined in the URL.

+    -   The name of the variable in the URL pattern must match the name of the parameter in the view function.

 ## Response Types